mathieuemery/nivalis/README.md

 ## Contributing

-This is very much a young project, and there's a lot of room to help: additional DH/cipher/hash backends, more handshake patterns, fuzzing, documentation, or just reading the code with a skeptical eye.
-Issues and PRs are welcome — if you're considering a larger change, opening an issue first to discuss the approach is appreciated.
+This is very much a young project, and there's a lot of room to help.
+Issues and PRs are welcome, if you're considering a larger change, opening an issue first to discuss the approach is appreciated.